Simon-Cheek/startup/README.md

 ### HTML Deliverable:

-- **HTML Pages** Created 5 HTML Pages that include
+- **HTML Pages** Created 6 HTML Pages that include
     - A Main Page for Login (index.html)
-    - A Profile Page to view goals and navigate through the application (profile.html)
+    - A Profile Page to view current goals and navigate through the application (profile.html)
+    - A place to view all goals (current or expired), works for self and friends (goals.html)
     - A place to view and add friends (friendlist.html)
     - A place to view friend's profile (friend.html)
     - A place to create new goals (create.html)